nishant-kumar109/FAANG-interview-practice/README.md

 ## Example
-for file [two_sum1.leetcode.js] : It represents problem number 1 of leetcode whose name is two_sum. for other platform like `HackerRank` and `Codility` numers may not be there in the file names.
+for file [two_sum1.leetcode.js] : It represents problem number 1 of leetcode whose name is two_sum. for other platform like `HackerRank` and `Codility` numbers may not be there in the file names.

 1) `cd` into the current folder (ex. array)
 2) Then run: node two_sum1.leetcode.js